arklumpus/MuPDFCore/Readme.md

 ### 2. Building MuPDFWrapper

-Once you have the required static library files, you should download the MuPDFCore source code (just clone this repository) and place the library files in the appropriate subdirectories in the `native/MuPDFWrapper/lib/` folder.
+Once you have the required static library files, you should download the MuPDFCore source code (just clone this repository) and place the library files in the appropriate subdirectories in the `native/MuPDFWrapper/lib/` folder (for Linux x64, copy the library built agains `glibc` to the `linux-x64` folder, and the library built against `musl` to the `linux-musl-x64` folder).

 To compile `MuPDFWrapper` you will need [CMake](https://cmake.org/) (version 3.8 or higher) and (on Windows) [Ninja](https://ninja-build.org/).